Karl is a longtime freelancer who's passionate about music, art, and writing.

-Specimen 73’s album Persona is a recreation “in his own image.” of the soundtrack to Atlus’ Persona 5 roleplaying game.
+Specimen 73’s album Persona is a recreation “in his own image” of the soundtrack to Atlus’ Persona 5 roleplaying game.
 He explains that he approached it “as if Atlus had asked me to make the songs before they were made.”
 I’ve not personally played Persona 5 nor do I have much experience with the music of the series.
-From what I’ve read, Persona 5 is a game which explores themes of social alienation, the masks we’re made to wear by society and how we can rebel against those forces that seek to enslave us and force those masks on us.
-The hard-edged sounds, moments of melancholy and sense of dark tension that flows through Specimen 73’s remixes seem to be well up to the task of capturing the themes that Persona 5 explores.
+From what I’ve read, Persona 5 is a game that explores themes of social alienation, the masks we’re made to wear by society, and how we can rebel against those forces that seek to enslave us and force those masks on us.
+The hard-edged sounds, moments of melancholy, and sense of dark tension that flows through Specimen 73’s remixes seem to be well up to the task of capturing the themes that Persona 5 explores.

 One of the ways in which Specimen 73 manages to create the dark sound palette that he uses on this album is to work with harsh, buzzing, growling synths.
 The way that aggressively hard sound cuts into the tracks adds a sharpness and a sense of distortion to the music and helps hammer home the unsettling, imbalanced feelings that the themes of this album require in order to create the appropriate atmosphere.